voschezang/coding-handbook/quotes.md

 * It is easier to deprecate code than to refactor it.
 * Timestamp everything.
 * Design for failure; assume each component will break eventually.
+* The _fourth_ problem in software engineering is accidental complexity; i.e. using the wrong types of model for a given use case.
+  * E.g. a certain programming paradigm / language / framework, database model or hardware model (e.g. CPU, GPU, FPGA).

 <hr>